eadsjr/pgdoc/doc/node/Specification.md

 ### Design Rules

-RULE: Non-degenerate cases should never return null in this library.
+RULE: With external facing core functions, non-degenerate cases should never return null.

-RULE: Default to returning objects, and document what to expect from them clearly.
+RULE: With external facing core functions, default to returning objects, and document what to expect from them clearly.

-RULE: The returned object always has a boolean .error, including lists
+RULE: With external facing core functions, the returned object always has a boolean .error, including lists

 ### Expected return value ( assuming no error )